 It’s challenging to be the “new kid” every three months or so and get to know new doctors and nurses — but give yourself a break.
 Don’t expect the staff to instantly be welcoming or invite you to company events.
 And don’t expect to quickly make connections with everyone.
 If you do your job well and are willing to work hard, you’ll gain your coworkers’ respect and make lasting friendships.

-Let your recruiter know early if you’d like to take a permanent job
+7. Let your recruiter know if you’d like a permanent job

 Sometimes you end up loving a travel job so much that you decide you’d like to work there full-time.
 Or sometimes a hospital offers you a permanent position because they’ve been impressed with your work.